 Patients who have a total knee replacement may stay in the hospital for up to 3 days; however, many surgeons have significantly reduced the number of in-patient stays.
 In fact, many knee replacements are now being conducted at Ambulatory Surgical Centers (ASC) on an outpatient basis, meaning patients can go home the same day as their surgery.
 While most people can return home following their procedure, patients who require extra attention or do not have a caretaker at home may be transferred to a rehabilitation center.

-Opioids may be prescribed to manage pain following knee replacement surgery; however, pain can also be managed with long-acting, non-opioid medications injected into the surgical site.
-In fact, a recent study found that patients who received a non-opioid option for total knee replacement took 78 percent fewer opioids than those who received other medications.
-Over-the-counter (OTC) pain medication, as well as rest, ice, compression and elevation (RICE) may also be recommended.
+Opioids may be prescribed to manage pain following knee replacement surgery; however, pain can also be managed with long-acting, non-opioid medications.
+The best way to reduce opioid exposure is for your clinician to use a multimodal pain management approach, meaning that multiple types of pain medication are used in the lowest effective doses to provide effective pain control with minimal side effects and minimal reliance on opioids.
+A recent study found that patients who received a non-opioid option for total knee replacement took 78 percent fewer opioids than those who received other medications.
+Over-the-counter (OTC) pain medication, as well as rest, ice, compression and elevation (RICE) may also be recommended after surgery.
 In many cases, outpatient physical therapy will be prescribed.
 Most patients can resume normal daily activities, including driving, 3-6 weeks after surgery.

 What is a Hip Replacement?